2024 Solar Incentives Guide for Northlake, IL - Tax Credits & Rebates

 EcoWatch's Northlake, IL Solar Incentives FAQs

-You should plan to talk to someone from the company that installed your solar panels – or get in touch with a local Northlake solar installer — to learn about which incentives you might qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+An excellent idea would be to talk to the company that installed your solar panels – or reach out to a local Northlake solar installer — to better understand which incentives you might qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
 Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-Solar energy is renewable — by changing where you get your energy, you help lessen the strain on our planet's resources.
-Solar panels can also lower your home's CO2 emissions by 450 pounds a year, or roughly 9,000 pounds over 20 years.
+Solar energy is a renewable energy source — by switching where you get your energy, you help lessen the strain on our planet's resources.
+A solar system can also lower the CO2 emissions from your home by 450 pounds yearly, or roughly 9,000 pounds over 20 years.

-Yes, you can receive both tax credits and rebates towards the cost of solar panels.
-Depending on which incentives you are applying for, they may apply in a different order.
-Make sure that you talk to your solar installer or a local tax professional to ensure that you are claiming incentives correctly and that you're getting the most money you can.
+Yes, you can receive both rebates and tax credits towards the cost of solar panels.
+Depending on precisely which incentives you are eligible for, they may apply in a different order.
+Be sure to talk to your solar installer or a local tax professional to ensure that you are claiming incentives correctly and that you're getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.